Pearland Amputation Attorney

 Don’t Be Fooled By Insurance Adjusters

-Pearland Amputation Attorney James Zier has nearly twenty years of experience fighting for the little guy and standing up to corporations and their insurance companies.
+Pearland Amputation Attorney James Zier has more than twenty years of experience fighting for the little guy and standing up to corporations and their insurance companies.
 It is essential to contact an experienced personal injury attorney as soon as possible after the accident.
 Before you arrive at the hospital, the defendants will have already contacted their insurance carriers.
 They will immediately start building a defense so they can pay you the least amount possible.
 No matter how friendly they initially seem, don’t make the mistake of believing that the individuals, corporations, and insurance companies responsible for your injuries are on your side.